What Is eNPS? Score, Calculation, Benchmarks, Tips

 Limited actionability: eNPS focuses on measurement at the expense of action.
 It can indicate how an organization is performing with respect to employee advocacy, but it doesn’t help to address the reasons why or provide insight into what to do next.
 For this, more questions must be asked as follow-ups.

-What should you do after you know your eNPS?
+What should you do with your eNPS results?

 Knowing your eNPS is an important first step toward improving employee satisfaction and engagement.
 Here's how you can proceed once you have that information: